vlucas/hyperspan-website/README.md

 # Hyperspan.
 Simple.
-Server.
+Full-Stack.
 Streaming.

-> [!NOTE]
-> **Hyperspan is still in the early stages of development, your feedback is appreciated.**
+> [!NOTE] > **Hyperspan is still in the early stages of development, your feedback is appreciated.**

+Hyperspan is a full-stack framework built with [Bun](https://bun.sh) that is focused on simplicity and ease of use.

 No JSX.
 No Virtual DOM.
 No hydration time.
 No nonsense.
 Just blazing fast HTML strings with reactive templates.

-Hyperspan is a full-stack framework built with [Bun](https://bun.sh) that is focused on simplicity and perforamnce.

 ## Who Is Hyperspan For?